rossoj85/react-ada-keyboard-accessible-datepicker/readme.md

 History

+v1.2.0
+* input box now calculates latest day of each month and throws error if entered date is beyond that
+* simplified autoformating that allows for easier revisions to input date
+* updated documentation with screenshots and keyboard controls

 v1.1.4
 * custom iput boxs without ids are automatically assigned id of "id-textbox-1"
 * error messages nor use the htmlFor attribute and point ot inputBox